Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 ### Additional features

-The section below presents a list of functionalities added to DTS, which were developed at the request of the community, and which do not necessarily relate strictly to Dasharo.
+The section below presents a list of functionalities added to DTS, which were developed at the community's request and which do not necessarily relate strictly to Dasharo.

 #### Run commands from iPXE shell

-There is a possibility to execute the bash script after Linux startup by passing it from the iPXE shell.
+It is possible to execute the bash script after Linux startup by passing it from the iPXE shell.
 Every script placed in `/sbin/ipxe-commands` will be executed automatically after startup.

-Here is simple instruction on how to use that feature.
+Here is a simple instruction on how to use that feature.

-* Run the HTTP server in the directory which contains DTS base image.
-If you build it by yourself, then it should be `meta-dts` subdirectory:
+* Run the HTTP server in the directory which contains the DTS base image.
+If you build it by yourself, then it should be the `meta-dts` subdirectory:
   `build/tmp/deploy/images/genericx86-64`.

 The easiest way to start an HTTP server is using `http.server` python module.